Florence MacMichael: Early life and education

-MacMichael was born in Hagerstown, Maryland, to Mary (née Wahl) and Roy A. MacMichael.
-She studied at the American Academy of Dramatic Arts in New York City.
+MacMichael was born on April 26, 1919, in Hagerstown, Maryland, to Mary Adele (née Wahl) and Roy Alexander MacMichael Sr. He taught at the Hagerstown School of Music.
+Her mother performed with the Potomac Playmakers.
+Her brother played guitar as a member of The Imperials.

+MacMichael belonged to the Dramatic Club at Hagerstown High School, from which she graduated in 1938.
+She portrayed the heroine in the group's first production in January 1938.
+She graduated from the American Academy of Dramatic Arts in New York City in June 1940.

 Career

 MacMichael began her entertainment career on local radio and theatre and later on Broadway.
-A major role in the Broadway play Out of the Frying Pan led to her first film role in its 1943 adaptation, Young and Willing.
+Her performance as Muriel, "vapid little deb who causes heaps of trouble", in Out of the Frying Pan with the Hilltop Theatre in Ellicott City, Maryland, resulted in her going to Broadway with the show when it premiered in February 1941.
+That performance led to her first film role in its 1943 adaptation, Young and Willing.
 Some of her subsequent film credits include Woman Obsessed (1959), The Horse in the Gray Flannel Suit (1968) and Welcome Home, Soldier Boys (1972).

 On television MacMichael was cast in a recurring role as Florence Pearson in the sitcom My Three Sons (1960–1961), as Winnie Kirkwood in Mister Ed (1963–1965), and as Barney Fife's girlfriend in two episodes of The Andy Griffith Show.
 She also performed in several episodes of Alfred Hitchcock Presents, on The Twilight Zone episode "Mr. Bevis", on the Western series The Tall Man in "Millionaire MacBean", as well as on other television series such Bachelor Father, Dennis the Menace, The Donna Reed Show, and Alcoa Premiere.

 MacMichael was active in local theater as both an actress and director.
 She was the founder of the Sierra Madre Studio Players and worked too at the Pasadena Playhouse.
 By the late 1970s, she began teaching stage acting at the Pasadena Repertory Theatre inside The Hotel Carver.
 One of her more notable exercises in instructing method acting was to have her students perform like a slice of bacon frying on a hot skillet.

 Personal life

-MacMichael was married twice, first to Sebryn Myers and then to James McCoy.
-She had two children, a son and a daughter.
+MacMichael was married twice, first to Sebryn Myers (another source says Sellwyn Myers, married in February 1944 on Long Island) and then to James McCoy.
+She had two children, a son and a daughter (both with Myers).
 In 1999, at age 80, she died in Cambria in San Luis Obispo County, California.